wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Disable Windows updates on all workstation PCs.
+-   Disable Windows updates on all workstation PCs.
 The security updates are very important for servers, but whether workstations in a protected private network such as a campus network need them is debatable.

--   •Install a Software Update Server.
+-   Install a Software Update Server.
 This is a free program from Microsoft that enables you to download all the updates from Microsoft overnight on to a local server and distribute the updates to client workstations from there.
 In this way, Windows updates need